onflow/cadence/docs/language.md

 // available for the recipient account.
 //
 // Only a signature from the sender is required.
-// No signature from the recipient is required, as the receiver
+// No signature from the recipient is required, as the receiver reference
 // is published/publicly available (if it exists for the recipient).
 //
 transaction {

-    let sentFunds: <-ExampleToken
+    let providerRef

     prepare(signer: Account) {